corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/finality-flow-recovery.md

 All recovery metadata is directly stored as part of initiator finalization with a status of 'VERIFIED`.
 {{< /note >}}

-## How to recover finality flows
+## Recovering finality flows

 You can recover a finality flow by using any of the following methods:

 * The extensions `FlowRPCOps` RPC API
-* Node Shell commands
+* Node shell commands
-* Directly invoking the recovery flow, either from the Node Shell or programatically within a CorDapp:
+* Directly invoking the recovery flow, either from the Node Shell or programmatically within a CorDapp

 ```kotlin
 net.corda.node.internal.recovery.FinalityRecoveryFlow